node-red/node-red.github.io/docs/getting-started/raspberrypi.md

 ### Prerequisites

-If you are using Raspberry Pi OS, Buster is the currently supported version.
+If you are using Raspberry Pi OS, Bullseye is the currently supported version.

 ### Installing and Upgrading Node-RED